Skip to content

 As the mellow autumn months of September and October progress, the shelterbelt of beech trees surrounding Trengwainton turn from green to yellow and then a deep rust colour, while the acers planted on the edge of the Carriage Drive transform into brilliant reds and golds.
 In amongst the usual autumn colours are some that you might not expect to see, such as the pink of Rhododendron ‘Christmas Cheer’ or the bright purple flowers of Tibouchina urvilleana.
 There are also lots of hydrangeas in various shades of pink, purple and blue.

-Durng these months, apples from the orchard and other produce grown in the kitchen garden may be available to purchase for a donation from outside the second-hand bookshop.
+Durng these months, apples from the orchard, pumpkin, squash and other produce grown in the kitchen garden may be available to purchase.

 Top things to see